WATFIV: WATFIV

 People involved with maintenance and enhancement included Bernie Murphy, Martin Wiseman and Yvonne Johnson.

-WATFIV was pronounced as "WHAT FIVE", but, as was realized at the time, could also (almost) still be pronounced as "WHAT FOR", as in WAT-F-IV (Waterloo Fortran IV).
+WATFIV was pronounced as "WHAT FIVE" (and sometimes "WATT FIVE"), but, as was realized at the time, could also (almost) still be pronounced as "WHAT FOR", as in WAT-F-IV (Waterloo Fortran IV).

 Universities and corporations used these compilers and a number of other software products have been developed in the WATFOR tradition.

 For example, a version for the COBOL programming language is called WATBOL.

 Daniel D. McCracken said "it is no exaggeration to suggest that WATFOR revolutionized the use of computers in education."
 At one point, more than 3,000 mini and mainframe computer licenses and over 100,000 microcomputer licenses were held worldwide for this family of software products.

 WATFOR-11, -S and -11S

 In 1974, a compiler with characteristics similar to the IBM implementation was created for the Digital Equipment Corporation PDP-11 computer and called WATFOR-11.
 The team members, Jack Schueler, Jim Welch and Terry Wilkinson, were later joined by Ian McPhee who had added new control statements to the WATFIV compiler for structured programming (SP).
 These new statements included the block IF (later included in the ANSI X3.9-1978 language standard), WHILE, UNTIL, and others.
 WATFIV-S was announced in 1974 and a few months later, WATFOR-11S (the "S" indicating the new SP features) was also announced.
 The original SP features were later enhanced with additional statements by Bruce Hay in WATFIV-S in 1980 and by Jack Schueler in WATFOR-11S in 1981.